soulshake/fonos/README.md

 SSH in as the `pi` user by running `ssh pi@fonos.local`.
 The default password is `raspberry`.

+If you still can't connect via SSH after a few minutes, try connecting to your router's web interface to see if the device appears there.
+If it doesn't, it usually helps to unplug the Pi and plug it back in.

 ### SSH key authentication

 _If you don't mind typing a password every time you SSH to the Pi, you can skip this step._